bugsbugsbux/notes-on-nix/notes-on-nix.md

 the time it was defined.
-This lets one implement multi-argument functions by nesting functions: The body goes into the innermost function, which takes the last argument and is returned by another function with takes the second to last argument, and so on; this is called "currying".
+This lets one implement multi-argument functions by nesting functions: The body goes into the innermost function, which takes the last argument and is returned by another function which takes the second to last argument, and so on; this is called "currying".

 The term **closure** is also used by nix in reference to all the